spatialos/gdk-for-unity/docs/content/ecs/authority.md

 ## How authority is represented in Unity's ECS

+### Authority shared components

+For every [SpatialOS component]({{urlRoot}}/content/glossary#spatialos-component) attached to a SpatialOS entity, the SpatialOS GDK for Unity (GDK) attaches a _ECS shared component_ (an ECS `ISharedComponentData`) to the ECS entity.
+This component is called `ComponentName.ComponentAuthority`, where `ComponentName` is the name of the SpatialOS component.

+This component contains a single field, `HasAuthority`, a `bool` that indicates whether the worker instance has authority over the SpatialOS component.

+> Note that this component does not contain information about `AuthorityLossImminent` notifications.
+To listen to these, see [Authority reactive components](#authority-reactive-components) below.

+### Authority reactive components

 For every [SpatialOS component]({{urlRoot}}/content/glossary#spatialos-component) attached to a SpatialOS entity, the SpatialOS GDK for Unity (GDK) attaches a corresponding _ECS component tag_ (an ECS `IComponentData` component with no fields) to the ECS entity.
 We call these "authority tags".

 The authority tags in the GDK are (where `T` is a [SpatialOS component]({{urlRoot}}/content/glossary#spatialos-component)):